Cabo Verde

 From the independence's struggle to freedom

-In 1951, Cape Verde passed to overseas province.
+In 1951, Cabo Verde passed to overseas province.

 Ten years later, its inhabitants officially received Portuguese citizenship.

-At the same time, a movement for the independence of Cape Verde began to emerge, powered by a group of intellectuals, in the evidence that Lisbon was neglecting the colonies.
+At the same time, a movement for the independence of Cabo Verde began to emerge, powered by a group of intellectuals, in the evidence that Lisbon was neglecting the colonies.

-In this regard, the African Independence Party of Guinea and Cape Verde (PAIGC), founded in Bissau in 1956 by Amílcar Cabral, Aristides Pereira and Luís Cabral stood out.
+In this regard, the African Independence Party of Guinea and Cabo Verde (PAIGC), founded in Bissau in 1956 by Amílcar Cabral, Aristides Pereira and Luís Cabral stood out.

 The group was fighting against the "deplorable Portuguese overseas policy" and wanted the liberation of Portuguese rule, with a peaceful process.